-In Kiu BMP, the Sale process starts with create contact as Leads then if these contacts meet several qualification, they can be upgraded to Opportunities.
+In Kiu BMP, the Sales process starts with create contact as Leads then if these contacts meet several qualifications, they can be upgraded to Opportunities.
 Those Opportunities can be contacted by a Salesperson to understand their needs, and eventually provide a Quotation for goods or services.
 When the customer approves your offering, you can confirm the Quotation to proceed to a Sales Order.
 Alternatively, if the customer has already agreed on the terms of the sale, you may bypass the Quotation step and go directly to Sales Order.
 After a sales order is complete, we can then track the delivery and invoicing of a product to the customer.

 The detailed guidance for how to create Leads and Opportunities can be found in 3.3.3 How to create a contact.
 Now we will continue the sales process with creating a Quotation.

 To create a new quotation, you can select the Sales drop down menu at the top, then click on Quotations.

 Click on Create on the top left corner to create a new quotation

 The basic elements to add to any quotation are the Customer and the Products you want to sell.
 Select a Customer from the first drop down menu.
 Their “Invoice Address and Shipping Address will automatically populate, if those were included when the Contact was created.

 The Expiration Date field is the date your quote will be valid until.
 You can add Payment Terms such as 15 Days, 30 Days or Immediate Payment.
 KIU has a powerful Price list feature to support a pricing strategy tailored to your business.
 A pricelist is a list of prices or price rules that KIU searches to determine the suggested price.
 You can set several criteria to use a specific price: periods, min. sold quantity (meet a minimum order quantity and get a price break), etc. Detailed guidance for how to create a pricelist can be found in 3.5.
 Sales Price list.